 Improved sleep: Regular massage can enhance sleep quality and reduce fatigue.
 In fact, research has shown that sleep quality is considered a secondary outcome in studies on therapeutic massage for cancer patients [1].

-Aromatherapy: Harnessing the Power of Scent
+Aromatherapy: The Healing Power of Scent

 Reflexology: Healing Through Your Feet

 Reflexology is an ancient therapy that involves applying gentle pressure to specific points on the feet and/or hands.
 These points, known as reflex points, are believed to correspond to different organs and systems within the body.
-By stimulating these points, reflexologists aim to promote relaxation, improve circulation, and support the body’s natural healing processes.
+By stimulating these points, reflexologists aim to promote relaxation, improve circulation, and support the body’s natural healing.
 For cancer patients, reflexology can be a valuable complementary therapy as it can:

 Ease nerve discomfort: Research shows that reflexology is an effective method in managing chemotherapy-induced peripheral neuropathy (nerve damage) in cancer patients [3].